 Beekeepers should not experiment with illegal pesticide treatments for beetle control.
 The beekeeping industry must rely on bee scientists who make investigations under controlled conditions.
 Remember that most materials that will kill the small hive beetle will also kill honey bees or worse may injure the beekeeper and contaminate honey and the equipment.

-Leadership in Environmental Entomology
+Providing Leadership in Environmental Entomology

 Department of Entomology, Soils, and Plant Sciences, 114 Long Hall, Clemson, SC, 29634-0315, 864-656-3111